 The child is most likely going to resemble the two people whose egg and sperm were used to create the baby.

-If we’re talking about the case of traditional surrogacy where the surrogate mother donated the egg, then the child is highly likely to resemble the surrogate.
-However, if the surrogate is only the carrier and has not contributed any DNA as in the case of gestational surrogacy, then the baby will have no physical resemblance to the surrogate baby she carried.
+However, if the surrogate is only the carrier and has not contributed any DNA, as in the case of gestational surrogacy, then no, the baby will have no physical resemblance to the surrogate baby she carried.

 On the other hand, it is possible for the baby to look like the intended parents.
 This can happen if the intended parent’s egg and sperm are used to create the embryo that is then transferred to the surrogate’s womb.
 It’s good to also note that, while this can happen, it’s not a full guarantee that it will work out this way.

-What’s essential to note is that the baby will resemble whoever gave the egg and sperm that were used to create them.
+In essence, the baby will resemble whoever gave the egg and sperm that were used to create them.
 It’s not about who carried the baby.

-The surrogacy journey is one that needs support and an experienced team to work with.
-You don’t have to do this alone.
-Whether you’re intended parents or a woman considering becoming a surrogate, each of us here at Joy of Life® has been in your shoes before at some point.
-We are either former surrogates ourselves or former intended parents.
-For this reason, we here at Joy of Life® understand the journey like no one else.
+Many on the team at Joy of Life® Surrogacy are either former surrogates ourselves or former intended parents.
+For this reason, we understand the journey.
 From the emotional, legal, and financial side of things, we can share this process with you.